 However, be mindful of the three situations in which you must disclose even an expunged conviction if asked about it, as discussed above.

-Once you get your expungement granted, an employer is barred from discriminating against you on the basis of that expunged conviction, under California Labor Code 432.7.
+Once you get your expungement granted and your misdemeanor record is dismissed, an employer is barred from discriminating against you on the basis of that expunged conviction, under California Labor Code 432.7.

 This means an employer cannot use an expunged conviction against you by denying you employment, advancement, or even internship opportunities.

 Get Help With Removing a Misdemeanor from Your Record

 Sometimes it’s easier, faster, and more affordable to hire an expungement attorney to handle your expungement entirely for you.
 For a free consultation with me (Attorney Paul Denni), you can reach me here: